apitestbase/apitestbase.github.io/_docs/en/expressions.md

 ![Groovy Expression in Request Body](../../screenshots/expressions/groovy-expression-in-request-body.png)

-When running the test step or test case, the expressions are evaluated and the expressions are replaced by the evaluation results.
+When running the test step or test case, the expressions are evaluated and replaced by the evaluation results.

 ## Default Imports